Alexdalegend/MAMOC/content/post/NEUROEV/index.md

 ```
 ### Results
 After running the NEAT algorithm with the rolling window setup, convergent walking or 'shuffling' behaviour was achieved after 35000 generations and stagnated until 40000 generations.
 The training process and final model are displayed in the videos below.
-Although the model is now moving, albeit inefficiently, the greedy nature of the fitness function means we still have not completed the environment (the maximum distance attained was 154 units of distance).
+Although the model is now moving, albeit inefficiently, the greedy nature of the fitness function means the environment **was not completed** (the maximum distance attained was 154 units of distance).
 In order to motivate NEAT to generate more complex walking behaviour, that will not necessarily show dividends straight away, a new fitness function should be considered.
 {{< video library="true" src="NEUROEV/fit_Walker.mp4" controls="yes" >}}
 {{< video library="true" src="NEUROEV/fit-128-1600.mp4" controls="yes" >}}

 ## Novelty Search
 After listening to the TWiML podcast [^TWIML] with Kenneth Stanley (the co-author of the original NEAT paper) I discovered novelty search, a supposedly better parameterisation of the fitness function to generate complex behaviour.
 This new search algorithm is the basis of the second walker experiment.
-The idea of Novelty Search is to define fit model as a 'novel' model which means rewarding solutions that are sparse in the environment space; for example in a maze (the scenario the paper[^NOVELTY] uses) a 'novel' solution is one which reaches a new area of the maze rather than minimising something like the distance to the end (which dramatically increases the chance of getting stuck in a local minima).
+The idea of Novelty Search is to define a fit model as a 'novel' model, this means rewarding solutions that are sparse in the environment space.
+For example, in a maze (the scenario the paper[^NOVELTY] uses) a 'novel' solution is one which reaches a new area of the maze rather than minimising something like the distance to the end (which dramatically increases the chance of getting stuck in a local minima).
 {{< figure src="./NEUROEV/deception.png" caption="Example of Novelty Search outperforming euclidean distance for maze solving source: Lehman and Stanley" numbered="true" >}}
 In the example above from Lehman and Stanley's paper on Novelty Search[^NOVELTY] we see that novelty search dramatically outperforms a fitness based approach to maze solving.
 This setup is applied to the walker environment to see the performance of novelty search.
 The setup for the algorithm is as follows:
 - Novelty is defined as reaching a novel forward distance in the environment i.e the model has walked forwards to a spot no model has reached before,